janoskaz/git_repository_users_mining/README.md

 - if not: is there exact match of city? (i.e. *San Francisco de Macorís*)
 - if not: find biggest city, which matches the location (i.e. for *San Francisco*, it is San Francisco, California)

+(HERE)[http://rpubs.com/janoskaz/text_mining_elasticsearch] is example of how data from elasticsearch can be loaded into R and some basic text mining and document clustering can be performed.

 Description of files: